-This guide will provide you with the knowledge and best practices on protecting your data with free cloud storage to transform your free cloud storage into a secure place for your information.
+This guide will provide you with the knowledge and best practices for protecting your data using free cloud storage, transforming it into a secure place for your information.

 What is Cloud Storage?
 And How Does the Free Plan Work?